Today I’m sharing some of my favorite Cinque Terre photos that we shot, as well as the top things to do in Cinque Terre.

 Writing up this complete guide of top things to do in Cinque Terre has me missing this beautiful part of Italy so much!

-If you’ve been, I’d love to know what you did there so I can add it to my bucket list when I return…one day.
+If you’ve been to Cinque Terre or Positano, I’d love to know what you did there so I can add it to my bucket list when I return…one day.
 So be sure to tag me (@wtfab) in any of your pics.

 You can do a sunset boat ride, go on a hike, rent an umbrella and chairs on the beach in Monterosso, go wine tasting, take a cooking class, go kayaking, go scuba diving, watch the sunset from a scenic view, and visit all five towns.